Juthungi

+The tribe was mentioned by a few Roman historians, including Publius Herennius Dexippus and Ammianus Marcellinus, stretching from the 3rd to the 5th century CE.

+Tribal name

+The Juthungi only appear in Roman records for a few centuries.
+They are only known to have been referred by the Juthungi name twice before the Laterculus Veronensis, an Imperial record of provinces and peoples of the Empire written around 314 CE, and the last listing of the tribal name occurred around 430 CE.
+There are conflicting accounts as to whether the Juthungi were a tribe of their own, a subtribe of the Alemanni, or a separate tribe that merged into the Alemanni.

-The tribe was mentioned by the Roman historians Publius Herennius Dexippus and Ammianus Marcellinus.
-Their name appears together that of the Semnoni, leading some people to believe that they might have been one and the same.
-This, however, there is no etymological or historical proofs to prove or even indicate, they must likely just raided together a few times since the Semnoni is said to have become a part of the Alamanni by the 3rd century whom the Juthungi were almost constantly associated with.
+Their name appears together with that of the Semnoni, leading some people to believe that they might have been one and the same.
+This, however, there is no etymological or historical proofs to prove or even indicate, they most likely just raided together a few times since the Semnoni is said to have become a part of the Alemanni by the 3rd century whom the Juthungi were almost constantly associated with.
 Their name is likely related to that of the "Jutes", with the classical Germanic "-Ungi" suffix added.
 Meaning "Jute-Ungi/Juthungi", the Jutings.
 Like the danish "Scyldings", which in Danish is pronounced "Skjoldunger" ("Skjold" meaning = Shield, and "-Unger" meaning = "-Ings").

+Juthungi relations with Rome

 The Juthungi invaded Italy in 259–260, but on their way back they were defeated near Augsburg on 24–25 April 260 by Marcus Simplicinius Genialis (this is recorded on a Roman victory altar found in 1992).
 At this time the Roman Empire lost control of this part of the limes.

 The Juthungi invaded Italy again in 271, defeating the Romans at the Battle of Placentia, but they were repulsed by Aurelian after the Battle of Fano and Battle of Pavia.
+Around this time, during the reign of Aurelian (270-75), Dexippus reports that Aurelian prepared a show of Roman force as part of diplomatic negotiations with the tribe.

 Between 356 and 358 the Juthungi and the Alamanni invaded the province of Raetia, and destroyed Castra Regina (Regensburg), which was the Roman capital of the province, and one of the biggest Roman military camps in south Germany, with massive stone walls and a village.

 A second invasion of Raetia in 383 was repelled by an army of Alans and Huns.
 Between 429 and 431 the Roman general Aëtius also fought against the Juthungi in Raetia.
 He was unsuccessful, however, and so the Romans never tried or got the chance to fight them again.

-Due to a lot of different Germanic tribes being generalised as Alemanni, Franks, Franconians or Bavarians, during the 4th and 5th centuries AD, their fate is ultimately unknown.
-But it is likely that the Juthungi became a part of one of these so called "coalitions" of people, and most likely the Alamanni, since they multiple times were mentioned together.